geseib/awsnetworkshop/website/content/40-Connect/40-Cisco/50-VPN Setup.md

 1.  using a bash tab in cloud9, ssh back into the CSR. note: the **ssh** command for the CSR is given for you from the **Exports** menu in **CloudFormation**.

-1.  enter configuration mode, which will take you to a config prompt
+1.  enter configuration mode by entering **config t**, which will take you to a config prompt

     ```
     ip-10-4-0-17#conf t